 Levi stepped up, reaching for the thin iron railing bracketed precariously to the wall.
 His eyes adjusted to the gloom and he followed the line of curving stones as the staircase corkscrewed higher and higher into the tower.
 He was just feeling the first dull ache of fatigue in his legs when a chill breeze swept down from somewhere above him.

 ‘S-Seymour, you there?’
 The panic in Levi’s voice bounced back at him in the confined space.
-There was no reply.
-Involuntarily he tightened his fingers around the railing as he stared ahead, straining to hear any sound.
+His echo was the only reply.
+Involuntarily he tightened his fingers around the railing and stared ahead, straining to hear any sound.
 Someone had chiselled what appeared to be Roman numerals into one of the wall stones in front of him.
 As he stared at the medieval carving the walls seemed to close in on him, the stones appearing to bulge and ripple at the edges of his vision.
 His cheeks cooled instantly as the blood drained from his face and, with buckling knees, he began to sway.

 Levi did not need to look down to see how steeply the curving staircase dropped away behind him – did not have to see the hard, unforgiving edges of the stone steps to realise a fall from here would be appalling.
 He snatched at the railing with his free hand and held on tight.